openregulatory/templates/templates/techdoc/14971/risk-management-plan.md

 stakeholder expectations.

-The manufacturer defines framework criteria for risk acceptability in the form of estimated usage, severity of harm and probability of occurrence (para.
-1.2.1 - 1.2.3).
-The criteria are initially defined as part of the early software development process and reviewed during every post-market surveillance cycle.
+The manufacturer defines framework criteria for risk acceptability in the form of estimated usage, severity of harm and probability of occurrence.
+The criteria are initially defined as part of the early software development process and reviewed during each post-market surveillance cycle.

 Estimated usage, categories of severity / probability and risk matrix acceptance are defined based on applicable regulatory requirements, relevant international norms and standards, as well as the generally